Life in the Sixth Form

 - In listening to the advice given, you must remember that it is you who will be following the courses.
 The key to success – is that you must want to do the subjects you finally choose to do.

-Students following a level 3 course normally select the equivalent of 3 subjects.
-This can be made up of 3 AS subjects or a double vocational award and a further A Level.
+Students following a level 3 course normally select the equivalent of three subjects.
+This can be made up of three A Level subjects or a double vocational award and a further A Level.
 On top of this students may also select a sport.
-In some cases if you are doing particularly well at GCSE we may advise you to study 4 subjects.
+In some cases if you are doing particularly well at GCSE we may advise you to study four subjects.
 We can help you make this decision at your interview.
 We have a number of Cambridge Technical, and Btecs which have a majority of coursework along with some exams.
-Some of these are double awards, which means that they are the equivalent of two A levels and allow you to specialise in an area of interest e.g Sport/IT/Health.
+Some of these are double awards, which means that they are the equivalent of two A levels and allow you to specialise in an area of interest e.g Sport/Digital Media/Health.

 GCSE retakes in English and Maths are also available for those students who still need to achieve the valuable grade 4.